harit105/30DayMapChallenge_GIS/README.md

 4. **Visualize Fault Zones**: Use Leaflet to create an interactive map displaying the fault zones.
 5. **Run Flask Server**: Start the Flask server to serve the map and files.

-## Conclusion

-This project provides a comprehensive approach to extracting and visualizing fault zones from gradient data, showcasing the capabilities of Python libraries in geospatial analysis and visualization.